depsterr/LongBlade/README.md

 # Firmware

-The firmware used is going to be the [QMK keyboard firmware](https://github.com/qmk/qmk_firmware) however that is currently far away
+The firmware used is going to be the [QMK keyboard firmware](https://github.com/qmk/qmk_firmware) however that is currently far away.

 # Used resources

-Tools while developing the keyboard
+Tools while developing the keyboard.

 ## Tools